openvinotoolkit/model_server/demos/benchmark/cpp/README.md

 This demo provides a benchmark client that uses asynchronous gRPC API and tests performance with synthetic data (stripped out of OpenCV dependency).

 To build the client, run `make` command in this directory.
 It will build docker image named `ovms_cpp_benchmark` with all dependencies.

 The application can be used with any model or pipeline served in OVMS, by requesting `GetModelMetadata` endpoint and using such information to prepare synthetic inputs with matching shape and precision.

+>**Note**: In this directory you can only see the code specific to the benchmark client.
+The code shared with other C++ demos as well as all building utilities are placed in the [common C++ directory](../../common/cpp).

 > **Note**: It is required that endpoint does not use dynamic shape.